chaseruskin/verb/docs/src/topic/coverage.md

 ### The importance of coverage

 For example, consider we are testing a hardware addition unit.
 If we run 1,000 test cases and they are all correct, we may be led to believe our design is working perfectly!
-However, if we discover 500 of these test cases are testing 0+0 = 0 and the remaining 500 test cases are testing 0+1 = 1, I would not be so confident to claim the design is working properly.
-There are so many untested scenarios that we need to run more tests!
-This example shows the importance of not just making sure _what_ the design outputs is correct, but also making sure _how_ the test cases sufficiently cover the design's input/state space.
+However, if we discover 500 of these test cases are testing 0+0 = 0 and the remaining 500 test cases are testing 0+1 = 1, that may be a different story.
+For a 1-bit adder, this might be okay (we covered 2/4 possible input combinations), but if this was a 32-bit adder, we may need to run a lot more tests (there are ${2^{32} * 2^{32} = 2^{64}}$ possible input combinations!).
+This simple example shows the importance of not just making sure _what_ the design outputs is correct, but also making sure _how_ the test cases sufficiently cover the design's input/state space.

 ### Types of coverage